Biophysics

 Academic Background

 Applicants should have a strong background in the physical sciences, especially chemistry, physics, and mathematics.
-See the biophysics program page for examples of the types of courses that would be considered appropriate background training for research work in biophysics.
+See the Biophysics Program page for examples of the types of courses that would be considered appropriate background training for research in biophysics.

 Statement of Purpose

-The statement of purpose should demonstrate the specific research experiences an applicant has undertaken, motivation for wanting to pursue a PhD in biophysics, and overall enthusiasm for future work as an independent research scientist.
+The statement of purpose should demonstrate the specific research experiences an applicant has undertaken, motivation for wanting to pursue a PhD in the biophysics, and overall enthusiasm for a future career using biophysics education and training.

 Standardized Tests